ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 A Phred quality score (Q) measures the base-calling error probability.
 Q = -10 * log10(P), where P is the probability of an incorrect call.
 A Phred score of 30 represents a 1 in 1000 error rate (99.9% accuracy).

 ---

+## Kimura 2-Parameter (K2P) Model (Molecular Evolution)
+**Date:** May 23, 2026

+The Kimura 2-parameter model distinguishes between transitions (mutations between purines or between pyrimidines) and transversions (purine-to-pyrimidine mutations), assigning them different rate parameters (alpha and beta).

+---

+## Smith-Waterman Algorithm (Sequence Alignment)
+**Date:** June 17, 2025

+Unlike global alignment, the Smith-Waterman algorithm finds the optimal local alignment between two sequences.
+It prevents negative scores in the dynamic programming matrix, meaning alignments can start and end anywhere when similarity is high.

+---

+## Smith-Waterman Algorithm (Sequence Alignment)
+**Date:** September 01, 2025

+Unlike global alignment, the Smith-Waterman algorithm finds the optimal local alignment between two sequences.
+It prevents negative scores in the dynamic programming matrix, meaning alignments can start and end anywhere when similarity is high.

+---